Ever wonder what it means when your coffee is labelled Washed or Natural?

 The flavour profile?
 Heavy body, sweet, complex, fruity, high viscosity

 Want to taste the difference for yourself?
-We've released a '1 Farm, 2 Flavours' Pack with two x 250g of coffee, one washed, one natural!
+We've released a 'One Farm: Two Flavours' pack with two x 250g of coffee – one washed, one natural!
 Test those taste buds!